apache/nuttx/configs/metro-m4/README.txt

     hardware.
 The primary JTAG problem seems to be that it is now unable to halt the CPU.

+    This is most likely a consequence of something happening in the NuttX boot-up sequence that interferes with JTAG operation.
+When I continue debugging in the future, I will put an infinitel loop, branch-on-self at the code startup up (__start) so that I can attached the debugger and step through the initial configuration.

 Unlocking FLASH
 ===============